willcd/dsc-instance-variables-lab/README.md

     Sorry we couldn't find a driver with the name, allison! :(

-If you've correctly coded the find driver by name function, then the first two calls should have returned Driver objects, while the third should have printed the appology statement and returned `None`.
-(You can further inspect the final output to verify this using the type() method which should reveal that the output is indeed a `Nonetype`; a plain call to output as written above return nonething.
+If you've correctly coded the find driver by name function, then the first two calls should have returned Driver objects, while the third should have printed the apology statement and returned `None`.
+(You can further inspect the final output to verify this using the type() method which should reveal that the output is indeed a `Nonetype`; a plain call to output as written above returns nothing.

 While perhaps moderately useful, the function as written is rather brittle.
 Misspelling a driver's name will lead to no results.
 As such, write a more general method called `name_starts_with()` that will return a list of instance objects that start with a given substring.
 For example, you could pass the function a substring 'a' to return all drivers whose name begins with a.